MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Theoretical Analysis

 \section{Theoretical Analysis}

-The numerical experiments in this paper demonstrate that the function-space algorithms of Crank-Nicolson type behave well on a range of non-trivial examples.
-In this section we describe some basic analysis which adds theoretical weight to the choice of Crank-Nicolson discretizations which underlie these algorithms.
-We also show that the acceptance probability resulting from these proposals behaves as in finite dimensions: in particular that it is continuous as the scale factor $\delta$ for the proposal variance tends to zero.
+The numerical experiments in this paper demonstrate that the function-space algorithms of Crank--Nicolson type behave well on a range of nontrivial examples.
+In this section we describe some theoretical analysis which adds weight to the choice of Crank--Nicolson discretizations which underlie these algorithms.
+We also show that the acceptance probability resulting from these proposals behaves as in finite dimensions: in particular, that it is continuous as the scale factor $\delta$ for the proposal variance tends to zero.
 And finally we summarize briefly the theory available in the literature which relates to the function-space viewpoint that we highlight in this paper.
 We assume throughout that $\Phi$ satisfies the following assumptions:

-\begin{asp} The function $\Phi:X\to \bbR$ satisfies the following: \begin{enumerate} \item there exists $p>0,K>0$ such that, for all $u \in X$
+\begin{asp} The function $\Phi\dvtx X\to\bbR$ satisfies the following: \begin{enumerate} \item there exists $p>0,K>0$ such that, for all $u \in X$

-\item for every $r>0$ there is $K(r)>0$ such that, for all $u,v \in X$ with~$\max\{\|u\nx,\|v\nx\}<r$,
+\item for every $r>0$ there is $K(r)>0$ such that, for all $u,v \in X$ with $\max\{\|u\|,\|v\|\}<r$,

 \end{enumerate} \end{asp}